Singson Chi Keong Kwan

 The patient in our case had Grade 1+ central corneal staining and associated lens binding following overnight lens wear.
 Simulated fluorescein fitting showed that the central tear film thickness (cTFT) was 2.9 microns.
 The thin post-lens tear layer suggests that the lens surface might directly touch the corneal epithelium during sleep due to the mechanical pressure from the eyelid or the rate of lens depression.

 Lens parameters were modified to increase the cTFT to 10.2 microns.
 Based on the tangential difference map on 17-Apr-2018 (Figure 5), the centre of the treatment zone was almost at the pupil centre.
 The prediction of cTFT for the right eye was likely to match well with the real lens fit in a closed eye scenario.
-As fluorescein is not visible when its thickness is below 15 microns, the increase of cTFT from 2.9 microns to 10.2 microns was not noticeable under slit lamp examination.
+As fluorescein is not visible when its thickness is below 15 microns, the increase of cTFT from 2.9 microns to 10.2 microns was not noticeable under slit-lamp examination.
 In this case, the simulated fluorescein pattern provided more valuable information in refining the lens fit.
-The patient had been using non-preserved lubricant before lens insertion and before lens removal to reduce the chance of lens binding.
+The patient had been using a non-preserved lubricant before lens insertion and before lens removal to reduce the chance of lens binding.
 Use of lubricant before and after lens insertion as well as before lens removal has also been proposed by practitioners to alleviate the possibility of lens binding and central corneal staining.
 Minimising corneal staining also lowers the chance of a corneal infection due to a compromised corneal epithelium.

 Although Orthokeratology serves as an effective intervention to slow the progression of myopia in children its use is not limited to the pediatric population.
 Myers et al. fitted a young athlete with Ortho-K lenses who achieved monocular VA of 20/20 in both eyes after three weeks of lens wear.
 Gifford and Swarbrick fitted a group of 16 emmetropic presbyopes with Ortho-K lenses empirically.
 Only the non-dominant eye of each patient was fit with an Ortho-K lens targeted for a hyperopic correction of +2.00D for near while the other eye was unaltered to maintain distance vision without Ortho-K treatment.
 While myopic Ortho-K correction aims to flatten the central cornea, hyperopic Ortho-K was designed to induce central corneal steepening.
-The hyperopic lens caused -1.00D of refractive shift after the first night of lens wear and similar correction was maintained following a week of overnight lens wear.
+The hyperopic lens caused -1.00D of refractive shift after the first night of lens wear and a similar correction was maintained following a week of overnight lens wear.
 When utilising monovision, the binocular distance VA of the participants remain unchanged with improved binocular near VA.

 The patient in our case was myopic in both eyes (R: -3.25/-1.00x80 L: -2.75/-0.25x70).
 As she had been wearing monovision spectacle correction, she was a suitable candidate to maintain monovision with Ortho-K lens wear in the right eye to correct for distance vision.
 She well adapted from her spectacle wear to use her near addition in the left eye.